promptfoo/promptfoo/site/docs/faq.md

 ### What is Promptfoo?

-Promptfoo is a local-first, open-source tool designed for comprehensive testing and evaluation of large language models (LLMs).
-It provides a robust framework for prompt engineering and LLM evaluation, helping developers and AI practitioners ensure the reliability, safety, and effectiveness of their AI systems.
+Promptfoo is a local-first, open-source tool designed to help evaluate (eval) large language models (LLMs).
+Promptfoo is designed for application developers and for business applications.
+It provides a simple, flexible, and extensible API to get started quick and ship GenAI in reliably, safety, and effectively.
 Key features include:

 1. Systematic testing of prompts across multiple LLM providers.
 2. Evaluation of LLM outputs using various assertion types.